 Dr Karin Verspoor works at the intersection of Science and Technology, applying computation to analysis and interpretation of biological and clinical data, particularly unstructured text data.

-Karin is a Professor in the School of Computing and Information Systems at the University of Melbourne, as well as the Deputy Director of the University's Health and Biomedical Informatics Centre.
+Karin is a Professor in the School of Computing and Information Systems at the University of Melbourne and Director of Health Technologies in the Melbourne School of Engineering, as well as the Deputy Director of the University's Centre for Digital Transformation of Health.

 She was previously a Principal Researcher at NICTA's Victoria Research Lab and served as the Scientific Director for Health and Life Sciences.
 Karin headed a research team at NICTA in Biomedical Informatics.